panosstav/panosstav.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Panagiotis.
 I am a graduate with a diploma (joint degree B.Sc. & M.Sc.) from [School of Naval Architecture and Marine Engineering](http://www.naval.ntua.gr/) at the [National Technical University of Athens](https://www.ntua.gr/en/) (NTUA).
-My thesis title was: "Operational Assessment of Marine Diesel Generators using Data", in which I deployed data analytics tools and regression analysis.
+My thesis title was: "Operational Assessment of Marine Diesel Generators using Data", in which I deployed data analytics tools and regression analysis to model the fuel oil consumption.

 Moreover, having been a former Chartering Intern at [Latsco Marine Management Inc.](https://www.latsco.com/en), I worked in the shipping financial markets and global trade.
 I coducted voyage and time charter calculations involved in route planning, cost optimization, and risk management.